Native Womens Equal Pay Day

 • FAMILY Act, which would provide workers with up to 12 weeks of partial income when they take time off work for their own serious health condition; the serious health condition of a family member; the birth or adoption of a child; to address the effects of domestic violence, sexual assault, or stalking; and for certain reasons related to military deployment.
 (FA Action Alert: https://p2a.co/T7zX9dK #FAMILYAct)

-Our shared hashtags for the social media storm will be #NativeWomensEqualPay and #EquityForNativeWomen.
+Our shared hashtags for the social media storm will be #NativeWomensEqualPayand #EquityForNativeWomen.
 Please use these hashtags to help build awareness on social media.

-We hope you will join us on November 30 and in making equity for Native women a priority this day and always,
+We hope you will join us on November 21 and in making equity for Native women a priority this day and always,

-Equal Pay Today | Return to the Heart Foundation | Coalition to Stop Domestic Violence Against Native Women | Protect the Sacred | Native Women Lead
+Equal Pay Today | Return to the Heart Foundation | Coalition to Stop Domestic Violence Against Native Women | Native Women Lead |Not Our Native Daughters| Minnesota Indian Women’s Resource Center

-Equal Pay Today hosted an intimate conversation with Gina Jackson (Western Shoshone and Oglala), Co-Founder and Co-CEO of Return to Heart Foundation and Allie Young (Diné), Director and Founder of Protect the Sacred, moderated by Deborah J. Vagins, National Campaign Director and Director of Equal Pay Today with Equal Rights Advocates.
+Equal Pay Today hosted an intimate conversation with Gina Jackson (Western Shoshone and Oglala), Co-Founder and Co-CEO of Return to Heart Foundation and Allie Young (Diné), Director and Founder of Protect the Sacred, moderated by Deborah J. Vagins, National Campaign Director and Director of Equal Pay Today with Equal Rights Advocates (2023)

 Listen to the webinar below!